The Insulation Investigation Mark as Favorite (3 Favorites)

 - Students should then choose which material they wish to work with.
 I allow students to pick only one type of material, so that we can have a better analysis of which materials work well as insulators.
 If necessary, assign materials so that not every student chooses the same material.

-- Teachers could conduct trials for materials that are not chosen, which can then be used for comparison purposes at the end of the lab.
+- You could conduct trials for materials that are not chosen, which can then be used for comparison purposes at the end of the lab.

 - If students are checking on progress throughout the insulation test, use the opportunity to discuss which designs seem to be working well as insulation and which do not.